+Technovation is a global tech-education nonprofit aimed at addressing the gender-gap in STEM.
+Technovation operates a global competition in which teams of girls, ages 8 to 18, work with volunteer mentors to use technology to solve a problem in their community connected to the UN sustainable development goals.
 In addition to our work with girls, Technovation is creating a continuum of support for alumnae (18+) to help them build their skills and networks as they pursue degrees and careers in STEM and entrepreneurship.
 Through providing our alumnae a supportive community along with professional development and networking opportunities, we aim to increase their social capital, career opportunities and pay, as well as contribute to developing a more diverse and inclusive STEM workforce.

 In 2022, globally girls gained skills in coding, entrepreneurship and problem-solving, among others:

-- Coding: 86% of girls reported increased confidence in coding and programming after participating in Technovation.
+- Coding: 85% of girls reported increased confidence in coding and programming after participating in Technovation.

-- Entrepreneurship: 84% of girls reported increased confidence in building and managing a business after participating in Technovation.
+- Entrepreneurship: 83% of girls reported increased confidence in building and managing a business after participating in Technovation.

-- Problem-Solving: 80% of girls reported increased problem-solving skills after participating in Technovation.
+- Problem-Solving: 83% of girls reported increased problem-solving skills after participating in Technovation.

 In 2020, Technovation contracted a third-party evaluator to assess our long-term impact.
 The results of that evaluation showed that 76% of Technovation alumnae pursue STEM degrees and 60% of Technovation alumnae work in STEM-related careers, more than double the percentage of US women working in STEM (27%).
-For additional insights into Technovation’s impact, view our 2021 Annual Impact Report.
+For additional insights into Technovation’s impact, view our 2022 Annual Impact Report.